 What If I Use Fleece Bedding?

-If you use fleece bedding, you will follow all of the steps listed above, but instead of dumping the bedding, you will shake it out in the back yard and wash it in the machine.
-Only use a detergent without dyes or perfumes for sensitive skin and allow it to dry completely on the line before putting it back in the cage.
+If you use fleece bedding, you will follow all the steps listed here, but instead of dumping the bedding, you will shake it out in the backyard and wash it in the machine.
+Only use a detergent without dyes or perfumes for sensitive skin, and allow it to dry completely on the line before putting it back in the cage.

 When it comes to keeping your guinea pig cage clean, it helps to be prepared and purchase a cage that is easy to get inside and clean.
-Keeping supplies close by, so you can spot clean as you see messes can greatly reduce the frequency of complete changeovers.
-When it comes time to do a top to bottom cleaning, follow our short guide, and you should have no problems creating a sterile environment for your pet.
+Keeping supplies close by, you can spot clean as soon as you see messes, which can greatly reduce the frequency of complete changeovers.
+When it comes time to do a top-to-bottom cleaning, follow this short guide, and you should have no problems creating a sterile environment for your pet.

 Featured Image Credit: StineMah, Shutterstock